Sapien Medicine doesn‘t care about money?

 1 Like

-I really enjoy reading Your and @heidegger debates.
+I really enjoy reading Your and @anon8601412 debates.
 I more often than not agree with Your point of view, but reading both of you, along with @SammyG and @JAAJ in this thread gives me food for thought.

 You feeders! :smiley: